Otaiki1/Celo-101/README.md

 - - we will write deploy logic
 - - example `buy-drink` script
-- - and a `withdraw` script to cash out our tips
+- - and a `withdraw` script to cash out our funds

 - `hardhat.config.js`
 - - configuration file with settings for solidity version and deployment